hetznercloud/terraform-provider-hcloud/MAINTAINING.md

 `.github/workflows/cut-fork-release.yml` watches upstream's tags (polled daily, since GitHub Actions can't watch another repo's tags directly).
-For every upstream release tag it hasn't seen yet, it merges the fork's feature branch onto that tag and pushes the result as a new tag whose patch number is upstream's patch plus a fixed offset:
+For every upstream release tag it hasn't seen yet, it merges the fork's feature branch onto that tag and pushes the result as a tag with the **same name**:

 ```
 upstream tag: v1.69.0
-fork tag:     v1.69.900
+fork tag:     v1.69.0
 ```

-If the fork's feature branch is later re-merged onto the same upstream tag (e.g. after resolving a conflict by hand), the next one becomes `v1.69.901`, and so on - see `scripts/cut-fork-tag.sh`.
 On first run (no fork tags exist yet), it only bootstraps from the latest upstream tag rather than backfilling this fork's entire release history.

 The merge commit is also pushed to a rolling `fork-release` branch so it's inspectable on GitHub, but that branch is force-pushed on every run